 When you find a new group that feeds your ears with nothing but musical goodness, it makes you smile.
 Well, this group from NYC did just that.
 They put a huge smile on my face.
 I think I just heard a new group that is sure to rock the scene to its dirty little dancing core.
 The group is Demander.
 A trio that seemingly have the know how to pump out indie pop gems like nobody’s business.
 Track per track, Demander’s Future Brite is an absolute winner!
 Seemingly influenced by the New York City landscape, Demander is definitely one of those groups on the scene that completely get it.
 Musically, it’s something fresh and inviting, music to my ears.

 Absolutely dig the direction of this group.
 It sounds like a mish mash of groups from the 80’s to the 90’s with a healthy splash of new generation indie pop punk that all convolutes into something totally their own.
 The overall sound of the Demander is addictive.
 They remind me of the time I found my original Oakley’s from the 80’s to sport now and it felt so damned good.
 That’s what this CD felt like.
 So damned good.
 They also threw in pop punk sensibilities in the mixture to make a lavish texture of soundscapes that is truly something new.
 Beautiful and definitely vocally blessed, Karen Kanan Corrêa, is the heart of this group.
 Take note of that name, as she is one of the best vocalists I’ve heard in quite a long while.
 No she’s not Mariah Carey nor Celine Dion but Karen’s creative and aurally visceral vocal approach is absolutely superb!
 Sultry, sexy, dizzying, powerful and lovely, Karen is golden in an age of mediocrity.
 Demander’s Future Bright will not surprise me at all if it ended up on ‘Best Of’ lists by end of year.
 It has all the trimmings and musical audacity to do so.
 There is also not one dull moment on this record.
 It’s all talent and fun!
-On a sidenote, you can check their love calculator.
-It gives some interesting and funny results.

 The record is virtually a digital indie electro rock escape to another planet where ‘Cool’ is the only thing to be.
 You hardly come across a record these days without any fillers but this one surely does not have one.
 As the title of the record suggest, the future is bright for Demander.
 I can clearly say that they’re one of the breakout bands of 2010.
 Future Britehas made me a fan of Demander.
 I believe that once you listen to this record, you may just become a fan too.
 It’s hard to ignore and it’s hard to resist but once you give in, you’ll absolutely fall in love, almost in an instant.
 I’m going to do my part; I’m going to spread the word about this wonderful new band I just found.
 I’m ready to sweat it out with Demander!Categories: Uncategorized | Comments (0) | Permalink